OlegMishin/OLM030/README.md

 # OLM030
-Amiga 500 compact accelerator based on 68030FE33 in TQFP package
+A compact 68030 accelerator for Amiga 500 with 68030FE33 in TQFP package

 Based on the great accelerator from Matthias Heinrichs: 68030-TK2 available at https://gitlab.com/MHeinrichs/68030-tk2